Single cell RNA-seq: An introductory overview and tools for getting started

 From sample prep to how-to videos: Helpful links for getting started

-The Chromium Single Cell 3’ workflow begins with your cells of interest, followed by NGS library construction using our reagent kits and the Chromium Controller.
-Preparing your barcoded cDNA library (as generally described in the above video) is an important step, and true to the saying "garbage in, garbage out"—preparing high-quality cell suspensions is key to getting the most out of your RNA-seq data.
+The Universal and Flex workflows begin with your cells of interest, followed by NGS library construction using our reagent kits and a Chromium X Series instrument.
+Preparing your barcoded cDNA library (as generally described in the videos above) is an important step, and true to the saying "garbage in, garbage out," preparing high-quality cell suspensions is key to getting the most out of your single cell RNA-seq data.
 If you need assistance with the cell preparation process, we have multiple demonstrated protocols available on our website, such as dissociation of neural tissue or preparation of moss protoplast suspensions for use in scRNA-seq, with more protocols being added regularly to our support website.
 For guidance and recommendations on how to best prep your samples once they are in suspension, a good starting point is our single cell preparation guide, where you can learn more about best practices and view a general protocol.
-If you are more of a visual learner, our how-to videos should help walk you through the sample and library preparation process.
+If you are more of a visual learner, our how-to videos should help walk you through the sample and library preparation processes.

 - Single Cell Prep Guide